ReChronoRain/HyperCeiler/tests/home-dock-window/README.md

 can clean it up.
 Parent visibility and recents motion remain WMS-controlled.
 `DockGlassSurfaceLeaseTest` covers repeated renderer generations, late attaches, partial attachment, failed-detach retry, cancellation and idempotent release.
+The lease separately controls readiness opacity with `setReady`: attachment always shows the host at alpha `1/255` during warmup, then readiness raises it to `1`.
+The common WMS parent still owns actual launcher/rotation visibility.
+Hiding the capture root while waiting for its first texture can starve the capture; alpha zero can also exclude buffered layers from composition.
+The compositor fallback remains active throughout warmup.
+Tests cover late readiness without reattachment, repeated writes, failed-alpha retry and rejection of retired/unattached leases.
 Device verification must additionally check that repeated renderer recovery does not accumulate old SurfaceControlViewHost / Dock glass layers in SurfaceFlinger.
 An unstable provider reference and a system-server service binding both allow